Chicago Lawyers for Domestic Violence Victims

 Victims of domestic violence often feel like there is no escape from the physical and emotional torment.
 But whether the perpetrator is a boyfriend or girlfriend, a spouse or another family member, there are Illinois laws in place that are meant to protect you.
 You just need to know where to turn for help.

 If you or a loved one is undergoing domestic violence, it’s imperative that you seek assistance immediately.
-The compassionate attorneys at Nottage and Ward, LLP, have dedicated their careers to protecting victims like you from further harm.
+The compassionate family law attorneys at Nottage and Ward, LLP, have dedicated their careers to protecting victims like you from further harm.
 We understand how important it is to feel safe, and we will do everything in our power to ensure that you and your family can move on with your lives without feeling threatened.
 Call (312) 332-2915 today to speak with one of our friendly representatives.

 According to the National Coalition Against Domestic Violence, the State of Illinois in a past year had 65,800 intimate violence incidents reported to law enforcement, and experts expect that many other incidents went unreported.
 Of those, there were 84 domestic violence-related fatalities in the state, including 15 children.
 Furthermore, nationwide, a third of all women and a fourth of all men have experienced some form of physical violence that was committed by an intimate partner.